pymupdf/PyMuPDF/docs/page.rst

    .. method:: get_text(option,*, clip=None, flags=None, textpage=None, sort=False, delimiters=None)

       Retrieves the content of a page in a variety of formats.
-This is a wrapper for multiple :ref:`TextPage` methods by choosing the output option `opt` as follows:
+Depending on the ``flags`` value, this may include text, images and several other object types.
+The method is a wrapper for multiple :ref:`TextPage` methods by choosing the output option `opt` as follows:

-      * "text" -- :meth:`TextPage.extractTEXT`, default
+      * "text" -- :meth:`TextPage.extractTEXT`, default.
+Always includes **text only.**
-      * "blocks" -- :meth:`TextPage.extractBLOCKS`
+      * "blocks" -- :meth:`TextPage.extractBLOCKS`.
+Includes text and **may** include image meta information.
-      * "words" -- :meth:`TextPage.extractWORDS`
+      * "words" -- :meth:`TextPage.extractWORDS`.
+Always includes **text only.**
-      * "html" -- :meth:`TextPage.extractHTML`
+      * "html" -- :meth:`TextPage.extractHTML`.
+May include text and images.
-      * "xhtml" -- :meth:`TextPage.extractXHTML`
+      * "xhtml" -- :meth:`TextPage.extractXHTML`.
+May include text and images.
-      * "xml" -- :meth:`TextPage.extractXML`
+      * "xml" -- :meth:`TextPage.extractXML`.
+Always includes **text only.**
-      * "dict" -- :meth:`TextPage.extractDICT`
+      * "dict" -- :meth:`TextPage.extractDICT`.
+May include text and images.
-      * "json" -- :meth:`TextPage.extractJSON`
+      * "json" -- :meth:`TextPage.extractJSON`.
+May include text and images.
-      * "rawdict" -- :meth:`TextPage.extractRAWDICT`
+      * "rawdict" -- :meth:`TextPage.extractRAWDICT`.
+May include text and images.
-      * "rawjson" -- :meth:`TextPage.extractRAWJSON`
+      * "rawjson" -- :meth:`TextPage.extractRAWJSON`.
+May include text and images.

       :arg str opt: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.
 If misspelled, option "text" is silently assumed.

-      :arg rect-like clip: restrict extracted text to this rectangle.
-If None, the full page is taken.
-Has **no effect** for options "html", "xhtml" and "xml".
+      :arg rect-like clip: restrict the extraction to this rectangle.
+If ``None`` (default), the visible part of the page is taken.
+Any content (text, images) that is **not fully contained** in ``clip`` will be completely omitted.
+To avoid clipping altogether use ``clip=pymupdf.INFINITE_RECT()``.
+Only then the extraction will contain all items.
+This parameter has **no effect** on options "html", "xhtml" and "xml".

       :arg int flags: indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.
 (New in v1.16.2)